 Making a Fabric Book Cover

 Put your sewing skills to work and makeup this pretty and useful craft for yourself or a friend that loves to read.
-This is a guide about making a fabric book cover
+This is a page about making a fabric book cover

 This is a nice gift and takes about an hour to create.